fantasycalendar/FoundryVTT-Tagger/README.md

 `Tagger.clearAllTags(object|array)`

 ```
-@param 	{object|array}	inObjects	The object to remove all tags from
+@param 	{object|array}  inObjects       The objects to remove all tags from

-@returns {promise}			A promise that will resolve when the object's tags have been updated
+@returns {promise}                      A promise that will resolve when the objects' tags have been updated
 ```